Network Satisfaction Problems Solved by k-Consistency: Preliminaries

 The following well-known lemma establishes a connection between products of relation algebras and union representations (see, e.g., Lemma~7 in~\cite{HirschCristiani} or Lemma~3.7 in~\cite{HirschHodkinson}); it states that union representations are indeed representations.
-We present the proof in Appendix~\ref{app:A1} to give the reader a sense of the definition of union representations.
 Union representations will be the key object in our undecidability proof for Hirsch's Really Big Complexity Problem.

 \begin{restatable}[]{lemma}{lemproducts} Let $\bA_1$ and $\bA_2$ be relation algebras.
 Then the following holds: \begin{enumerate} \item If $\fB_1$ and $\fB_2$ are representations of $\bA_1$ and $\bA_2$ with disjoint domains, then $\fB_1 \uplus \fB_2$ is a representation of $\bA_1 \times \bA_2$. \item If $\fB$ is a representation of $\bA_1 \times \bA_2$, then there exist representations $\fB_1$ and $\fB_2$ of $\bA_1$ and $\bA_2$ such that $\fB$ is isomorphic to $\fB_1 \uplus \fB_2$. \end{enumerate}